Chazzersize/Chazzersize/README.md

 I am, however, learning to build a business around platform sales for SMBs to go serverless.
 ## Visual Studio
 So now I have Visual Studio and can make changes on my desktop.
 Watch out, I might get good at this.
+## GitHub Desktop
+Then I loaded GitHub Desktop and now I'm lost in where to do what.
+Hellpppppp!